danielb2/datastorm/Readme.md

 # An Introduction #

-Like [Sequel], Sequel-node uses the concept of datasets to retrieve data.
+Like [Sequel], DataStorm uses the concept of datasets to retrieve data.
 A Dataset object encapsulates an SQL query and supports chainability, letting you fetch data using a convenient JavaScript DSL that is both concise and flexible.

-Sequel uses the same concepts of datasets to retrieve data.
+DataStorm uses the same concepts of datasets to retrieve data.
 A Dataset object encapsulates an SQL query and supports chainability, letting you fetch data using a convenient JavaScript DSL that is both concise and flexible.